Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 	- Only Manhattan has an odd degree (13)
 - All other nodes must have an even degree
 	- With the exception of Manhattan all other nodes have an even degree

+Both conditions are satisfied and as such it is indeed possible to start at some point and drive across all 19 NYC bridges and tunnels exactly once.